 It may even be a good idea to keep these electronics out of the bedroom altogether.
 This is because when you associate your bedroom only with sleep (and sex), then you are more likely to be able to fall asleep more quickly, and stay asleep longer.

 When you use devices late at night, you increase your temptation.
-Temptation to ‘read one more paragraph’ of an article, ‘watch one more episode’ of a sitcom, or ‘play one more game’ of your favorite game.
+The temptation to ‘read one more paragraph’ of an article, ‘watch one more episode’ of a sitcom, or ‘play one more game’ of your favorite game.
 In order to rid temptation altogether, then going to bed without such distractions will be a massive help.

 6. Don’t Drink Alcohol